NicoleNG18/FoodDelivery/README.md

 - Add products to the cart
 - Remove products from the cart
 - Make orders
-- View its own orders history and orders' details
+- View its own orders' history and orders' details
 - View its own cart
 - View its own personal information and edit username
 - View contact form and submit some message